Our principal study systems

 plants, which serve as their habitat, food resource, and mating site.
 Their feeding can cause direct plant damages (such as galls, discolouration, curling, stunting), and some species can transmit plant diseases caused by viruses.

-Current projects: (1) A bidirectional selection experiment to test the evolution of specialization and dispersal in the invasive wheat curl mite, Aceria tosichella (2) Dispersal strategies in eriophyoid mites differing in their host specificity; (3) Evolution of dispersal-dependent phenotypic traits in phytophagous mites
+Current projects: (1) A bidirectional selection experiment to test the evolution of specialization and dispersal in the invasive wheat curl mite, Aceria tosichella (2) Dispersal strategies in eriophyoid mites differing in their host specificity; (3) Specialization trade-offs and ecology of dispersal in phytophagous mites

 Wood warbler (Phylloscopus sibilatrix)